Two Tone Rolex Datejust Compare: 16003, 16013, 16253 vs. 16203, 16233, 16263

 Caliber 3135 boasts enhancements in accuracy and robustness, in addition to a slightly increased power reserve of 48 hours compared to the Caliber 3035’s 42-hour power reserve.
 A way to distinguish the Caliber 3035 from the Caliber 3135 without opening the case is by noticing you set the time.
 To adjust the time with Caliber 3035, the winding crown turns counterclockwise, whereas with Caliber 3135, the winding crown turns clockwise.

-To sum up, the older two tone Datejust ref.
+To sum up, when we compare two tone Datejust models between these two eras, the older Datejust ref.
 16003, ref.
 16013, and ref.
 16253 offer a decidedly more vintage vibe.
 On the other hand, the newer Datejust ref.
 16203, ref.
 16233, and ref.
 16263 watches include more modern features, but also have the option for vintage touches when looking earlier examples.